-We enjoy interacting with others.
-Knowing that someone values us and that we appreciate them in return is intoxicating.
+We enjoy interacting with others and knowing that someone values us and that the feeling is mutual intoxicating.

 Sometimes our focus on romantic love and sexual attraction can blind us to what is right in front of us.

 At our first meeting, I did not view my wife as a romantic partner.
 I was dating someone else and had just started college.
-We became close friends over the next few years.
-We eventually started going out as friends after we had given up on our prior dating partners.
+However, we became close friends over the next few years.
+After giving up on our prior dating partners, we eventually started going out as friends.
 Love caught us by surprise.
 Romantic love and sexual attraction blossomed into marriage with my best friend.